 1. Pumpkin Pie

-This delicious and beautiful pie is incredibly easy to make!
+This delicious and beautiful pie is easy to make!
 Plus, you can use fresh or canned pumpkin puree!
-In addition to being completely decadent, when this is baking in your oven, your house will smell absolutely heavenly.
+In addition to being completely decadent, when this is baking in your oven, your house will smell heavenly.

 2. Pumpkin Chocolate Chip Cookies